13 Red Flags You’re About to Book a Bad Airline

 Customer service phone numbers are hidden

-If it takes more than two clicks on an airline website to find a customer service contact phone number, it’s likely a sign you are dealing with an airline that isn’t consumer friendly.
+If it takes more than two clicks on an airline website to find a customer service contact phone number, it's likely a sign you are dealing with an airline that isn't consumer-friendly.
 And that unfriendliness may become an issue if your luggage is lost or your flight is delayed/canceled.
+Just be sure to avoid the least reliable airlines in America.

 You are hung up on when you call customer service